kbab6aoo/HowToArticles/usingVarnishToServeWordPressOnDebian.md

 To install this plugin, log in to your WordPress website and click Plugins on the main left sidebar.
 Select Add New at the top of the page, and search for Varnish HTTP Purge.
 When you’ve found it, click Install Now, then Activate.

 Test Your Setup
-To test whether Varnish and nginx are doing their jobs for the HTTP website, run:
+To test whether Varnish and Nginx are doing their jobs for the HTTP website, run:

 1
 wget -SS http://www.example-over-http.com